petrus-mikkola/petrus-mikkola.github.io/_pages/cv.md

 ======
 #{% include_relative teaching.md %}

+In 2021 and 2022, I served as a teaching assistant for the course Kernel Methods in Machine Learning.
+During this time, I had the privilege of supervising four Bachelor's theses for students Pyry Satama, Sasu Bruns, Marilla Malkki, and Kee Taeyoung.
+Additionally, I led a course from 2015 to 2017, aimed at aiding new economics students with their mathematical studies.
+My dedication to teaching was recognized when I was honored as the Social Scientist of the Year 2015 by Kannunvalajat, accompanied by laudatory student feedback stating, "we wouldn't survive without you.

 Community involvement
 ======
-I have acted as a reviewer for IEEE TPAMI and AISTATS (awarded top-10% reviewer in 2023).
+I have acted as a reviewer for IEEE TPAMI, AISTATS2022, and AISTATS2023 (awarded top-10% reviewer in 2023).